theam/tintin/doc/03-customizing-your-site.md

 This color will be set as the main background color and a shade of it will be generated for the menus backgrounds.
 Take into account that title text will remain white and content will be black text on white background, so dark or saturated colors will work better.

-## Changing the project title for a logo
+## Setting a custom logo

-Tintin also gives you the possibility of using your own logo.

-To do so use the `logo` setting:
+By default, tintin will show the project name in the frontpage, but it can be replaced by an image setting an absolute URL in the `logo` option:

 ```yaml
 color: blue
 logo: https://github.com/theam/tintin/raw/master/assets/logo.svg
 ```

-It is recommended that the logo has transparent background.
+For the best results, we recommend to use an image with transparent background.